 Have you ever wished to experience a genuine adventure in Norway?
 The Lofoten Islands may be a good idea to start with!
-As one tourist described the Lofoten Islands, “it feels like the God took some Alpine mountains and pitched them randomly in the Norwegian Sea.”
+As one tourist described the Lofoten Islands, “it feels like God took some Alpine mountains and pitched them randomly in the Norwegian Sea.”
 Besides, there are even many Norwegian trekking routes in the Lofoten Islands, as this destination has anything required for a good trekking journey: mountains, beautiful sandy (and sometimes rocky) beaches, wonderful nature, and an opportunity to relish in solitude.

 The Lofoten Islands are located in the country of Nordland, the capital of which is the city Bodø – the latter is oftentimes used as a transitional hub for reaching the Lofoten from Oslo (see below).
 The peculiar fact about Lofoten is that this archipelago is located in the Arctic Circle (to the western south from the far-north city of Tromsø), yet enjoys the world’s largest anomalies of elevated temperature in regards to its high latitude.

 Lofoten is well-known thanks to its indescribable nature, beautiful peaks, sandy and rocky shores, and azure water.
-But it appears that not only that authentic nature of Norway attracts thousands and thousands of visitors, but also numerous species of rare wilderness and the region’s connection with the Viking Age.
+But it appears that not only the authentic nature of Norway attracts thousands and thousands of visitors, but also numerous species of rare wilderness and the region’s connection with the Viking Age.

 The warm Gulf Stream ensures that the temperatures there will be pretty moderate and not too cold.
-In August, the average temperature of water is equal to 14 Celsius degrees, which is only slightly less than the air temperature in the same period (15-16 Celsius degrees).
+In August, the average temperature of the water is equal to 14 Celsius degrees, which is only slightly less than the air temperature in the same period (15-16 Celsius degrees).

-Above all, the Lofoten Islands are that much appealing to the tourists due to the natural phenomena they can observe.
+Above all, the Lofoten Islands are appealing to the tourists due to the natural phenomena they can observe.
 For example, the visitors can observe the midnight sun – i.e. when the sun remains up till midnight, which usually occurs in the places within the Arctic Circle – from 25 May to 17 July.
 At the same time, the sun does not rise above Lofoten at all from the beginning of December up to the beginning of January.

 Trekking.
-As we described in our previous blog post, the Lofoten Islands are a perfect spot for all kinds of trekkers – regardless whether you want to make your way between the mountains or promenade across an endless shore.
-All in all, trekking is a perfect activity for relishing in the authentic Norwegian nature.
+As we described in our previous blog post, the Lofoten Islands are a perfect spot for all kinds of trekkers – regardless of whether you want to make your way between the mountains or promenade across an endless shore.
+All in all, trekking is a perfect activity for relishing authentic Norwegian nature.

 Rock climbing and mountaineering.
 Indeed, Norway has much lower mountains than Spain or France, yet there are fantastic opportunities for rock climbing as well.
-Lofoten deserves a special credit for that, indeed.
-If you want to relish in rock climbing in somewhat popular places, head to Austvågøy.
+Lofoten deserves special credit for that, indeed.
+If you want to relish rock climbing in somewhat popular places, head to Austvågøy.
 The Moskenesøya Island is aimed at more serious climbers.
 Besides, the 24-hour long day in the mid-summer gives the climbers plenty of time for reaching peaks.

 Cycling.
-This activity also allows you to relish in the Norwegian nature while testing your endurance.
+This activity also allows you to relish in Norwegian nature while testing your endurance.
 There are several popular cycling routes, but the most famous one runs from the famous village (thanks to its name) called Å.

 Fishing.
 While there are more popular spots for fishing in Norway, fishing in Lofoten allows you to relish in complete solitude while undertaking your favorite activity.
 The above-mentioned village is a hub for many fishermen.